 Factors to consider when choosing an online stock broker

 - Account minimum – Most brokers today have no required minimum starting balance, which is great for new traders and those with restrained budgets.
 However, some accounts require from 500 dollars up to 10000 dollars as starting balance.
-This can help you take options down from you stock broker list.
+This can help you take options down from your stock broker list.

 - Fees or commissions – Before starting out, ensure you are aware of all the fees that your platform charges, and the percentage commission they take upon buying or selling.
-Some platforms may not charge fees but that does not mean everything is free.
+Some trading platforms may not charge fees but that does not mean everything is free.

 - Availability of stock analysis tools – Does the stock broker provide stock analysis tools?
 Are they free? – some brokers offer the analysis tools for free, others at a fee and some have limited resources for analysis.
 If you have other analysis tools, you may choose a broker with less if you like their other features.

-How We Rank Online Stock Brokers
+How We Rank the Best Stock Brokers?

-On the one hand, this is great for you as the consumer, as you have heaps of platforms to choose from.
+On the one hand, this is great for you as the consumer, as you have heaps of trading platforms to choose from.
 On the other hand, it can be really difficult to know which platform to pick!
 That’s why we decided to independently test and review all of the brokers that we recommend.

 To make the best stock broker comparison, there are a few factors to consider.
 Here’s how we ranked them:

-✔️ Fees: You need to assess how the stock broker charges its fees.
+Fees: You need to assess how the stock broker charges its fees.
 They might impose a fixed fee every time you trade, a monthly or annual fee, or they might charge you in the form of the spread.

-✔️ Reputation: Ideally, you want to be choosing a broker that is highly established, and with an excellent reputation in the public domain.
+Reputation: Ideally, you want to be choosing a broker that is highly established, and with an excellent reputation in the public domain.
 You should also check to see what regulatory licenses the broker in question holds.

-✔️ Security: Always choose a broker with excellent security safeguards.
+Security: Always choose a broker with excellent security safeguards.
 This should include enhanced login controls like two-factor authentication (2FA).

-✔️ Number of Shares: You will want to choose a broker that offers a huge list of stocks and shares.
+Number of Shares: You will want to choose a broker that offers a huge list of stocks and shares.
 Not only should this cover the US markets, but, if possible, foreign markets too.
 As an added bonus, the broker will also list ETFs, mutual funds, options, futures, cryptocurrencies, and indices.

-✔️ Payment Methods: Try to choose a broker that offers a number of different payment options.
+Payment Methods: Try to choose a broker that offers a number of different payment options.
 This should cover debit/credit cards, bank transfers, and e-wallets like PayPal or Skrill.

 What to Avoid

 Hidden Fees: Always avoid an online broker that is not transparent on its fees.
 You might find that while the stock broker claims to offer ‘Zero Commission Trades’, you might end up paying huge fees via the spread.

 Unregulated Broker: Under no circumstances at all should you ever open an account with an unregulated stock broker.
 Ultimately, if anything went wrong, you could end up losing your entire balance.

 High Withdrawal Fees: It is all good and well when online stock brokers offer zero-fee deposits, but what about when it comes to withdrawing your funds back out?
 Avoid brokers that charge really high withdrawal fees.

 Poor Customer Service: There might come a time where you need to contact customer support.
 Whatever the issue might be, never choose a broker that offers poor support.
 In fact, you should try to use a broker that offers 24/7 support across both live chat and telephone.

 Stock Broker Apps

 If you are a very active trader and want to trade on the go, we would strongly recommend a stock trading app.
-There is a plethora of stock broker apps in the market today both for U.S. and UK traders, including the Robinhood trading app.
+There are a plethora of stock broker apps in the market today both for U.S. and UK traders, including the Robinhood trading app.

 Stock Broker Education

-If what you’re looking for is to become a stock broker yourself, there are plenty stock broker training programs and courses you can take.
+If what you’re looking for is to become a stock broker yourself, there are plenty of stock broker training programs and courses you can take.

-A finance degree will prepare you to work as a stock broker by learning the foundations of economics, financial forecasting and planning.
+A finance degree will prepare you to work as a stock broker by learning the foundations of economics, financial forecasting, and planning.
 Typically, degrees will last between 3 and 4 years, depending on your country of residence.

 Although a major part of your stock broker education will come from studying, most of your learning will be achieved through brokerage experience.
 Employers tend to hire stock brokers with at least 1-3 years of experience.
 You can get started with your stock broker job by applying for a free stock broker internship which will allow you to gain knowledge and learn the ropes.